What is software user help?

 - HTML content is easy to find, browse and display.

-- It is more flexible – it can be incorporated into the product UI itself, or a browser extension of the product as well as your website.
+- It is more flexible – it can be incorporated into the product UI, a browser extension of the product, or your website.

 - Standard web analytics tools enable you to understand what content readers are interested in.